okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/nodejs/sample-app.md

     >npm install body-parser
     ```

-#### Create the index and web server code
+### Create the index and web server code

-1. In the same `sample-app` directory, create an index page as follows, `index.html`, which will be served when running the application:
+1. In the same `sample-app` directory, create an index page, `index.html`, as follows, which will be served when running the application:

     ```HTML
     <head>